zach401/acnportal/docs/user/algorithm_guide.rst

 Here follows some examples of already implemented algorithms located in the ``BaseAlgorithm`` module.

-To use them in the simulation script, write the following code (the simulation code should be located in ``sim/``):
+To use them in the simulation script, write the following code (the simulation script should be located in ``sim/``):

 .. code-block:: python